omerl2322/App100/README.md

 # App100
 Application to the Israel Police - as part of a graduation project at the university

-The app was built in Android Studio and uses Firebase as a database
+The app was built in Android Studio and uses Firebase as a database to store report data

 You can watch a video that explains the app - app_video.mp4